-The contents of the Tenancy Management Policy provide guidance about how the Council will respond to the rights that tenants have in accordance with their respective agreements.
-The Policy does not prohibit or change any tenancy rights, and sets out the Council's statutory responsibilities to its tenants.
-As there are not changes, no stakeholder consultation has taken place.
+The contents of the tenure policy provides guidance about how the Council will administer the tenancies that it offers.
+The Policy does not prohibit or change any current tenancy rights.
+As there are no changes affecting current tenants, no stakeholder consultation has taken place.